We request expressions of interest from artists who wish to enter the Hall & Wilcox Art Exhibition and Acquisition Program.

 Each exhibiting artist must ensure that:

-- all works to be exhibited are ready for collection in the week before the exhibition
+- all works to be exhibited are to be delivered to our office the week before the exhibit

 - they promptly provide all information, images and other material required by Hall & Wilcox for the production of the exhibition catalogue and promotional material